ArcherFMY/caffe-sal-ensemble/README.md

 	- The network model is put in folder `prototxts`: -> `deploy-xxx.prototxt`

-	- The path of test images can be found in `test-Image`
+	- The test images can be found in `test-Image`

 	- Then run `test_xxx.m` using matlab, you can get the saliency maps in folder `results/xxx/`